amrmohamedradi/backend-Marketing/README.md

-# Service Spec Maker Backend
+# Marketing Corner Backend

-This is the backend for the Service Spec Maker application.
+This is the backend for the Marketing Corner application.
 It's built with Node.js, Express, TypeScript, and MongoDB.

 ## Features